Obii-A/Obii-A/README.md

 - 📫 I can be reached via [email](ezimorah@gmail.com) or via [Linkedin](https://www.linkedin.com/in/obinna-ezimorah-a62685148/)

-- I am open to a Data Analyst Role
+- 📭 I’m open to a Data Analyst role

 <!---